 Water resources evaluation focuses on surface and ground water quality within the sites proposed for construction or upgrades.
 The Clean Water Act (CWA) of 1972 is the primary federal law that protects the nation's waters, including lakes, rivers, aquifers, and coastal areas.
 The primary objective of the CWA is to restore and maintain the integrity of the nation's waters.
 Jurisdictional wetlands and streambanks are also regulated resources and are subject to federal authority under Section 404 of the CWA.
-Jurisdictional waters are broadly defined and include navigable waters, as defined by the CWA, (including intermittent streams), impoundments, tributary streams, and wetlands.
+Jurisdictional waters are broadly defined and include the least navigable waters (including intermittent streams), impoundments, tributary streams, and wetlands.